-3.3.1 Individuals aged 65 years or over who are registered with either a North Kirklees GP or Greater Huddersfield GP (subject to "Who Pays?" guidance).
+3.3.1 Individuals who are registered with either a North Kirklees GP or Greater Huddersfield GP (subject to "Who Pays?"
+Guidance) over the age of 18 years.

 3.4 Any acceptance and exclusion criteria and thresholds

 3.4.1 Service Users who do not meet the Continuing Health care criteria for CHC or FNC should be referred to appropriate Services.
 Any Service User who no longer meets the eligibility criteria following annual review will receive 28 days' notice of the intention to cease health funding.
 All initial referrals will be from the CHC team hosted by North Kirklees CCG on behalf of both North Kirklees and Greater Huddersfield CCGs.